v-cakoll/docs.it-it/docs/visual-basic/programming-guide/concepts/async/control-flow-in-async-programs.md

 7. Aggiunge un riferimento a <xref:System.Net.Http>.

-8. In **Esplora soluzioni**aprire il menu di scelta rapida per MainWindow.
-XAML. vb, quindi scegliere **Visualizza codice**.
+8. In **Solution Explorer**, open the shortcut menu for MainWindow.xaml.vb, and then choose **View Code**.

-9. In MainWindow.
-XAML. vb sostituire il codice con il codice seguente.
+9. In MainWindow.xaml.vb , replace the code with the following code.

     ```vb
     ' Add an Imports statement and a reference for System.Net.Http.